isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Admissions FAQs.md

 ##### **11.&nbsp;What will the selection test, camp and interview be based on?**

 NUS High School considers various qualities and attributes and does not focus on students' past achievements alone.
-The selection tests, camp and interview assess the understanding and application of mathematics and science that have been taught in schools.
+The selection assesses the understanding and application of mathematics and science that have been taught in schools.
 There will also be general knowledge questions to assess how widely read students are in the fields of mathematics and the sciences.
 We also look for qualities such as problem solving abilities, passion and motivation, independence, creativity and communication abilities.

 ##### **12\.
 What if I am unable to attend the selection test, camp or interview?**